Signalpilot/signalpilot-docs/docs/spp-macd-plus.md

+> **Category:** 🧭 Bias / Momentum
+> Defines directional bias and strength.
+Reveals who’s in control — bulls or bears.

 # SP — Momentum Regime (MACD+) — by Signal Pilot
 **Tagline:** Trend entries made simple.
 See momentum flip, skip chop, and get three clear entries: **Prime**, **Pullback**, **Retest**.

 > Works on any market/timeframe in TradingView.
 Signals finalize on candle close (no repaint).
 ---

 ## TL;DR — Use in 60 seconds